nla/jvmctl/README.md

 jvmctl delegates to systemd for process and log management to systemd.
 While it would be possible to add support for other systems (and indeed our previous generation tool did) standardising on one platform has made the code considerably simpler.
-In future we may consider adding Solaris support again as SMF can also provides much of the required functionality.
+In future we may consider adding Solaris support again as SMF also provides much of the required functionality.